-Today I want to dive into taking a look into budgeting tips for beginners.
+Today I want to dive into taking a look into some really smart budgeting tips for beginners.
+Simple and straightforward tips that you can use immediately.

 When you first take steps towards managing your finances, the thought of making a budget from scratch can be incredibly daunting.